-Coalescer separators are used to remove fine mists associated with
+Coalescer separators are used to remove fine mist associated with

 cooling, condensation, flashing and evaporation applications typical of